Meet the Instructors

 He has performed with Pavarotti, Carreras, Domingo, The Three Tenors as well as such popular artists as Johnny Mathis, Frank Sinatra, and Smokey Robinson.
 Among other popular recording artists, he has recorded with Jennifer Lopez and Justin Timberlake.
-Gregory has also performed under the batons of Ricardo Muti, Timophei Gurtovoy, Max Rudolf, Gerard Schwarz, and Christopher Macatsoris.
+Gregory has also performed under the batons of Riccardo Muti, Timophei Gurtovoy, Max Rudolf, Gerard Schwarz, and Christopher Macatsoris.

 As a teacher and music educator, he is on the faculty of La Salle College High School and Archbishop Ryan High School.
 He also serves as a lecturer at the Pennsylvania State University in Abington.